mamc3334/18272-Project/ftest-soa/README.md

     ./soa-ftest.sh ../../test-data/lake-small-1000.ppm lake-small-output-cutfreq.ppm cutfreq 15

-This test ensures no errors and displays execution time.
+This tests if there are errors and displays execution time.

+Test passes if executable runs successfully and execution time is within reason.